Pretty Woman: Casting

 The casting of the film was a rather lengthy process.
-Marshall had initially considered Christopher Reeve, Daniel Day-Lewis, Kevin Kline, and Denzel Washington for the role of Edward, and Albert Brooks, Sylvester Stallone, Al Pacino and Burt Reynolds turned it down.
+Marshall had initially considered Christopher Reeve, Daniel Day-Lewis, Kevin Kline, and Denzel Washington for the role of Edward, and Albert Brooks, Sylvester Stallone, Tom Berenger, Christopher Lambert, Al Pacino and Burt Reynolds turned it down.
 Pacino went as far as doing a casting reading with Roberts before rejecting the part.
 Sam Neill, Tom Conti and Charles Grodin tested for the part along with Roberts.
-Christopher Lambert was also considered for the role.
 Gere initially refused but when he met with Roberts, she persuaded him and he eventually agreed to play Lewis.
 He reportedly started off much more active in his role; but Garry Marshall took him aside and said "No, no, no, Richard.
 In this movie, one of you moves and one of you does not.
 Guess which one you are?"

-Julia Roberts was not the first choice for the role of Vivian, and was not wanted by Disney.
+Roberts was not the first choice for the role of Vivian, and was not wanted by Disney.
 Many other actresses were considered.
-Marshall originally envisioned Karen Allen for the role; when she declined, auditions went to many better-known actresses of the time including Molly Ringwald, who turned it down because she felt uncomfortable playing a prostitute.
-Winona Ryder auditioned, but was turned down because Marshall felt she was "too young".
+Marshall originally envisioned Karen Allen for the role; when she declined, auditions went to many better-known actresses of the time including Molly Ringwald, who turned it down as she felt "there was something icky" about the story.
+Winona Ryder auditioned, but was turned down because Marshall thought she was "too young".
 Jennifer Connelly was also dismissed for the same reason.
 Emily Lloyd turned it down as it conflicted with her shooting for the film Mermaids.
-Drew Barrymore, Brooke Shields, Uma Thurman, and Kristin Davis auditioned for the role of Vivian.

-Meg Ryan, who was a top choice of Marshall's, turned it down as well.
+Drew Barrymore, Patricia Arquette, Brooke Shields, Uma Thurman, and Kristin Davis also auditioned for the role of Vivian.
+Meg Ryan, who was the studio and Marshall's top choice, also turned it down.
 According to a note written by Marshall, Mary Steenburgen was also among the first choices.
 Diane Lane came very close to being cast (the script was much darker at the time); they had gone as far as costume fittings, but due to scheduling conflicts she could not accept.
 Michelle Pfeiffer turned the role down, saying she did not like the script's "tone."
-Daryl Hannah was also considered but believed the role was "degrading to women".
-Valeria Golino declined, doubting it would work with her thick Italian accent.
-And Jennifer Jason Leigh had auditioned.
+Daryl Hannah was considered but believed the role was "degrading to women".
+Valeria Golino was not selected because of her thick Italian accent, and Jennifer Jason Leigh had auditioned.
 Lea Thompson unsuccessfully auditioned for the role as she thought the film was a drama.

-When all the other actresses turned down the role, 21-year-old Julia Roberts, a relative unknown, with only the sleeper hit Mystic Pizza (1988) and the yet-to-be-released Steel Magnolias (1989), for which she would be nominated for the Academy Award for Best Supporting Actress, won the role of Vivian.
-Her performance made her a star.
+After all the other actresses turned down the role, 21-year-old Roberts, a relative unknown with only the sleeper hit Mystic Pizza (1988) and the yet-to-be-released Steel Magnolias (1989), for which she would be nominated for the Academy Award for Best Supporting Actress, won the role of Vivian.
 J. F. Lawton, writer of the original screenplay, has suggested that the film was ultimately given a happy ending because of the chemistry of Gere and Roberts.